 The [[[CBOR-LD]]] specification provides a means of compressing secured verifiable credentials to the point at which it becomes feasible to express the information as an optical barcode, or embedded within an optical barcode.

-This specification describes a mechanism to protect legacy optical barcodes, such as those found on driver's licenses (PDF417) and travel documents (MRZ), by using a verifiable credential [[VC-DATA-MODEL-2.0]] to express information about the barcode, which is then secured using Data Integrity [[VC-DATA-INTEGRITY]], and then compressed using CBOR-LD [[CBOR-LD]].
-The resulting verifiable credential representations are compact enough such that they fit in under 140 bytes and can thus be integrated with traditional two-dimensional barcodes that are printed on physical cards using legacy printing processes.
+This specification describes a mechanism to protect optical barcodes, such as those found on driver's licenses (PDF417) and travel documents (MRZ), by using a verifiable credential [[VC-DATA-MODEL-2.0]] to express information about the barcode, which is then secured using Data Integrity [[VC-DATA-INTEGRITY]], and then compressed using CBOR-LD [[CBOR-LD]].
+The resulting verifiable credential representations are compact enough such that they fit in under 140 bytes and can thus be integrated with traditional two-dimensional barcodes that are printed on physical cards using standard printing processes.
 This adds tamper resistance to the barcode while optionally enhancing the barcode to provide information related to whether or not the physical document has been revoked or suspended by the issuer.

 Driver's License Example